 This course focuses on building on and further developing a student’s language capability through engagement with Korean-speaking communities, locally and overseas, and through the study of contemporary texts, topics and issues.
 It enables students to strengthen their personal connections to Korean language and culture, and enhances the development of their bilingual competence and bicultural identity.

-The language to be studied and assessed is Modern Standard Korean.
+The language to be studied and assessed is Modern Standard Korean as defined by the Framework Act of the Korean Language (Government of the Republic of Korea).

 The rich linguistic and cultural diversity of Western Australia, to which Korean-speaking communities contribute significantly, provides an educational environment where the study of languages and cultures is valued as a unique and integral part of the Western Australian curriculum.